 - Shirt—The official uniform shirt is available with long or short sleeves and has button-flap pockets and “Boy Scouts of America” lettered in gold above the right pocket.

-- Trousers or shorts—Official blue.
+- Pants or shorts or skort—Official blue.

 - Socks—Official socks are available in three lengths: ankle, crew, and knee.
 Tiger Scout socks are navy blue with orange tops; Cub Scout socks are navy blue with gold (yellow) tops.

-With either uniform, all Webelos Scouts wear the Webelos neckerchief (plaid with the Webelos emblem), Webelos neckerchief slide (handmade slides are also acceptable), Webelos cap, and Webelos belt buckle.
+Webelos Scouts wear the Webelos neckerchief (plaid with the Webelos emblem), Webelos neckerchief slide (handmade slides are also acceptable), Webelos cap, and Webelos belt buckle.

 Note that the Webelos belt buckle will fit either the blue or the olive belt, but the adventure loop recognitions fit only on the blue web belt.